 Guacamole

 Avocadoes would most likely be voted the most favourite food in our household.
 You could really regard them as "fast food".
 Simply cut them open, sprinkle with salt and pepper and you have an instant snack.
 In fact that is really faster than "fast food" isn't it!
-When avocadoes are in abundance we eat them for breakfast spread on hot toast - no butter is needed.

 This recipe is very easy to make.
 Team it with some healthy style corn chips (not the ones with lots of fat and seasoning) and you have a snack to die for.